-The focus of this work is a comparably fast approach to identify changes in a previously obtained 3D model using a sequence of new images.
-Thus, our experiments are designed to show the performance of our approach and to support the two central claims that we made in the beginning of the paper, i.e. that our method: (i) can localize changes in the environment using a 3D model obtained in the past and a sequence of new keyframe images, and (ii) can be executed fast enough to run on an exploring robot, i.e. the average execution time should be in the order in which the sequence is recorded, here in the order of a few seconds for around 5 keyframe images.
+The focus of this work is a comparably fast approach to identify changes in a given 3D model using a sequence of new images.
+Thus, our experiments are designed to show the performance of our approach and to support the two claims that we made in the beginning of the paper, i.e., our method: (i) can localize changes in the environment using a 3D model obtained in the past and a sequence of new keyframe images, and (ii) can be executed fast enough to run on an exploring robot, i.e., the average execution time should be in the order in which the sequence is recorded, here in the order of a few seconds for around five keyframe images.

-We perform the evaluations on own datasets, which we publicly share including the 3D models at http://www.ipb.uni-bonn.de/data/changedetection2017/, as well as the dataset used by Taneja et al. [13], which can be obtained from: https://cvg.ethz.ch/research/changedetection/Datasets/Structure.zip.
-Throughout all experiments, we use a sequence of n = 5 images and for each image of the sequence, we compute the inconsistencies with m = 4, i.e. for these sequences all the neighboring images.
-We found out that using higher values of m does not improve the results substantially and that is why we used this value on all the experiments.
+We perform the evaluations on own datasets, as well as on a subset of the ScanNet dataset by Dai et al. [3].
+Furthermore, we use the dataset by Taneja et al. [20] to provide a comparison with their method.
+Throughout all experiments, we use a sequence of n=5 images and for each image of the sequence, we compute the inconsistencies with m=4 neighboring images, i.e. for these sequences all the neighboring images.
+Before the execution of the algorithm, we resize every image to a fixed width of 500 pixels.

-A. Change Identification
+A. Qualitative Evaluation

 The first experiment is designed to illustrate the capability of our approach to localize a change in 3D given a model and a small sequence of images.
-Fig. 7 depicts the results of the algorithm on 4 different datasets.
+Fig. 7 depicts the results of the algorithm on three different outdoor datasets, while Fig. 8 shows the results on three indoor scenes from the ScanNet dataset [3].
 In all our tests, the localized 3D regions reflect the actual position of the changes.
 This information can allow an exploring or mapping robot to inspect the changed regions in more detail and collect more observations to update the previously built model.
-Note that the exploration itself is not part of this work but this works enables it.
+Note that the exploration itself is not part of this work but it is enabled by it.